 - Aly Financial

 The FBI is legally mandated to identify victims of federal crimes that it investigates and provide these victims with information, assistance services and resources.

-If you believe you are a victim of any of the above listed fraudulent investment platforms, please complete this questionnaire.
+If you believe you are a victim of any of the above listed fraudulent investment platforms and invested between November 2021 and September 2022, please complete this questionnaire.
 Your responses are voluntary but would be useful in the federal investigation and to identify you as a potential victim.
 Based on the responses provided, you may be contacted by the FBI and asked to provide additional information.